Pioneer Days (1930 film)

 Pioneer Days is a Mickey Mouse short animated film first released on November 20, 1930, as part of the Mickey Mouse film series.
 It was the twenty-fourth Mickey Mouse short to be produced, the ninth of that year.

 The short features Mickey Mouse and Minnie Mouse; Horace Horsecollar and Clarabelle Cow can also be seen in background scenes.

+Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.

 Plot

 Mickey and Minnie lead a caravan of covered wagons heading west through the desert, playing the banjo and singing "Oh!
 Susanna".
 Mickey boasts to Minnie that he is not scared of Indians, but his confidence will be tested—a tribe of wolf-like Indians have spotted the settlers, and they plan for war, wearing feathered headdresses and wielding tomahawks as they dance around their campfire.
-Meanwhile, Mickey and the other settlers have circled their wagons for the evening, where they sing and dance, including an old goat performing a tearful rendition of "Darling Nelly Gray".
+Meanwhile, Mickey and the other settlers have circled their wagons for the evening, where they sing and dance, during which an old goat performs a sad rendition of "Darling Nelly Gray".

 The Indian tribe arrives, and Mickey sounds the alarm that the Indians are attacking.
 The settlers shoot guns at the Indians, and the attackers shoot arrows—hitting Mickey in the rear end at several points, to no lasting harm.
 Mickey scares away some Indians by shooting them with quills from a porcupine.
 Minnie is kidnapped and tied up by one Indian, and Mickey runs to her rescue.
 While Mickey and the Indian are fighting, Minnie settles things by dropping a hot coal down the Indian's pants.
 The mice return to the wagon train pretending to be a line of reinforcements; the Indians are routed and the settlers celebrate.

 Releases

 The reissue print released in 1940 cut the last scene from the cartoon, showing Mickey and Minnie scaring the Indians away.
 The 1940 version irises out on Mickey rescuing Minnie from a single Indian with a hot coal.
 The 1940 version was subsequently shown on TV and released on laserdisc in the 1990s.
 The missing scene was restored for the 2002 Walt Disney Treasures DVD set Mickey Mouse in Black and White: The Classic Collection.

-On the DVD set, an introduction for this short by Leonard Maltin warns, "It would be foolish to judge [these cartoons] some seventy years later in the context of today's manners and morals," although he doesn't specifically call attention to Pioneer Days use of common Native American stereotypes.
+On the DVD set, an introduction for this short by Leonard Maltin warns, "It would be foolish to judge [these cartoons] some seventy years later in the context of today's manners and morals", although he doesn't specifically call attention to Pioneer Days use of common Native American stereotypes.

-The short was also seen on The Mickey Mouse Club (Season 1, Episode 15), and Good Morning, Mickey! episode 20.
+The short was also seen on The Mickey Mouse Club (season 1, episode 15), and Good Morning, Mickey! episode 20.